 - AM043, Department of Taxation and Finance Monthly Report of Receipts.
 This report contains gross and net receipts data. - RETT 7, Department of Taxation and Finance.
-This form reports the monthly liability for each county.
-It is an important source of information, since some counties do not remit payments to the Commissioner according to the statutory schedule. - Various U.S., New York State and New York City government agencies, including the U.S. Bureau of Economic Analysis of the Commerce Department.
-These agencies provide economic data used in the econometric equations. - Various real estate industry sources including: Moody's Economy.com, National Association of Realtors, Prudential Douglass Ellison Real Estate (Market Reports); and the Furman Center for Real Estate and Urban Policy at NYU School of Law.
+This form reports the monthly liability for each county. - Various U.S., New York State and New York City government agencies, including the U.S. Bureau of Economic Analysis of the Commerce Department.
+These agencies provide economic data used in the econometric equations. - Various real estate industry sources including: Moody's Economy.com, Coldwell Banker Richard Ellis (Vacancy Rates data); National Association of Realtors, and Prudential Douglass Ellison Real Estate (Market Reports).

-For a detailed list of significant statutory changes made to the RETT, please see the New York State Executive Budget - Economic and Revenue Outlook.
+For a list of recent significant statutory changes made to the RETT, please see the New York State Executive Budget - Economic and Revenue Outlook.

 RETT collections are dependent on the total value of real estate conveyances, which in turn are a function of the number of conveyances and the price of each individual conveyance.
-For the last year of available data (August 2016 through July 2017), 77 percent of collections were the result of activity in New York City and Long Island.
+For the last year of available data (August 2017 through July 2018), 76 percent of collections were the result of activity in New York City and Long Island.
 Real estate values and the number of transfers in this geographical area are subject to more cyclical behavior than in the remainder of the State.
-This is due to the nature of the local economy, which is more dependent on financial services than the remainder of the State or the nation as a whole, and to the sometimes speculative nature of expected returns on commercial real estate transactions.
+This is due to the nature of the local economy, which is more dependent on financial services than the remainder of the State or the nation as a whole, and at times the speculative nature of expected returns on commercial real estate transactions.